 Only 14% of kinship carers were in full time employment and 15% were in part time employment.
 This means only a small proportion of kinship carers had a full wage coming into their households.
-According to Kinship's Giving up the Day Job study in 2012, 49% of carers who took the survey at the time were working full-time 14.
-This implies that, over the last nine years, a lot fewer carers are in employment, which will have an influence on their financial situation.
+According to Kinship's Giving up the Day Job study in 2012, 49% of carers who took the survey at the time were working fulltime14.
+This implies that, over the last nine years, a significant number of carers may have left full-time employment, which will have had an influence on their financial situation.